TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/UsingTheSystemLog/TheLogTable(sysLog)/Index.rst

    Field
          action

    Type
          tinyint

    Var
          $action

    Description
-         *See “type” above*
+         *See "type" above*

-         When not available, use value “0”
+         When not available, use value "0"

 .. container:: table-row

    Field
          error

    Type
          tinyint

    Var
          $error

    Description
          Error level:

          - 0 = message, a notice of an action that happened.

          - 1 = error, typically a permission problem for the user

          - 2 = System Error, something which should not happen for technical reasons.

          - 3 = Security notice, like login failures